great347/gap_project/README.md

 A scalable medallion architecture is employed for the design of the data infrastructure.

 Ingestion: data lands in raw layer (CSV files).

 Processing: The data is moved to the raw layer in the Bigquery using Python Apache Beam pipeline (Dataflow).

-Transformation: dbt models are used to build curated Gold layer tables with optimized partitioning and clustering.
+Transformation: dbt models are used to clean, transformed the data in the silver layer and to build curated Gold layer tables with optimized partitioning and clustering.

 Orchestration: Cloud Composer manages the workflow execution.